 Sales of the Super Lynx on the export market have been no disappointment:

 * The Lynx has proven a valuable asset in British service, and an improved Lynx, originally known as the "Future Lynx" but now designated the "AW 159 Lynx Wildcat", is now being acquired by the British Army and Royal Navy.
 The program went back and forth for a few years, but in 2008 the UK government committed to production.
 The plan is to acquire 62 machines, 34 "Battlefield Reconnaissance Helicopters (BRH)" going to the British Army and 28 "Surface Combatant Marine Rotorcraft (SCMR)" to the Royal Navy.
-First flight of a Lynx Wildcat was in November 2009, with two more machines to join the flight-test program in 2010.
-In-service date is scheduled for 2014.
+First flight of a Lynx Wildcat was in November 2009, with two more machines joining the flight-test program in 2010.
+It entered service in 2014.
+The Philippines are acquiring two, to be delivered in 2018.

 * 22 of the British Army's 22 Lynx AH.9 machines have been upgraded with the CTS800-4N, being given the new designation of "AH.9A".
 The upgrade was on a fast-track basis to provide combat rotorcraft for "hot and high" service, clearly with an eye towards Afghanistan.
 Initial flight of the first AH.9A was in the late summer of 2009, with all 22 delivered by the end of 2011.

 The first export order for the Lynx Wildcat was signed in early 2013, with the South Korean Navy to obtain eight for ASW, surface warfare roles, surveillance, and SAR.
-They will have dipping sonar and will be armed with antiship missiles, torpedoes, and a door-mounted machine gun.
-Deliveries will be in 2015:2016.BACK_TO_TOP
+They have dipping sonar and are armed with anti-ship missiles -- including the Thales Lightweight Multirole Missile for engaging small craft, and a larger missile currently in development -- plus torpedoes and a door-mounted machine gun.
+Deliveries were in 2015:2017.
+Given that North Korean submarines often make nuisances of themselves to South Korea, these Wildcats have a good chance of seeing action.BACK_TO_TOP

 * One of the interesting sidebars to the Lynx story was that Westland designed a larger transport helicopter, the "Westland 30", based on the Lynx dynamic system but with a large-volume fuselage only loosely related to the original Lynx.
 The initial prototype made its first flight on 10 April 1979, leading to the first flight of the initial production machine in September 1981.